Welcome to Buyeo, the center of Baekje culture! It’s where you can find the impressive tradition and beautiful culture!

 Nakhwaam Rock at Mt.
 Buso

 Some of the most famous sites on the mountain include Sajaru Pavilion, Baekhwajeong, Sajaru, Samchungsa Temple, Seoboksaji, Yeongillu Pavilion, Goransa Temple, Nakhwaam Rock, and Gunchangji.
-The mountain is known for its beauty and history.
+The hill is known for its beauty and history.

 According to Samgukyusa, Nakhwaam is where the royal court women of Baekje jumped off to kill themselves when the kingdom of Baekje was defeated during the invasion of Sabiseong Fortress by the Shilla-Tang Alliance.